Assessing Risk to Help in Selecting Screening Tools

 When developing a Code of Conduct:

 Include a Mission Statement and Code of Ethics describing the vision and guiding principles of the YSO and commitment to keeping kids safe.
-Your Code of Ethics should clearly define the core beliefs of your organization, related to ethical standards and child safety.
-The Code of Conduct is used as a resource to guide staff and volunteers when facing situations that are not specifically outlined in your Code of Conduct but are essential to maintaining your organization’s standard of safety.
+Your Code of Ethics should clearly define the core beliefs of your organization related to ethical standards and child safety.
+The Code of Ethics is used as a resource to guide staff and volunteers when facing situations that are not specifically outlined in your Code of Conduct but are essential to maintaining your organization’s standard of safety.

 Gather input from leadership, staff, volunteers, parents, and children on the day-to-day behaviors important to them.
 The stakeholders in your community are familiar with the needs of children and families and are essential resources to improve your Code of Conduct.
 They may also provide valuable insight into your specific organization and the needs of children in your community.